mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-gcp/advanced-provisioning/index.md

     use this backend unless the backend configuration changes.
     ```

-    The output, in this example, indicates that Terraform has successfully merged content from the `backend.tf` resource file and will store the state file in Goocle Cloud Storage.
+    The output, in this example, indicates that Terraform has successfully merged content from the `backend.tf` resource file and will store the state file in Google Cloud Storage.

 ## Network
 You can also use an existing network.